-NBC says it will stop airing Trump immigrant ad
+Fox, NBC and Facebook turn down Trump ad deemed racist

-NEW YORK (AP) — NBC and Fox News Channel both said Monday that it will stop airing President Donald Trump’s campaign advertisement that featured an immigrant convicted of murder.
+NEW YORK (AP) — NBC, Fox News Channel and Facebook all said Monday they will stop airing President Donald Trump’s campaign advertisement that featured an immigrant convicted of killing two police officers.

 CNN had rejected the same ad, declaring it racist.